Georgian Golden Age: Foreign interventions and dealings in the Holy Land

-The country's power had grown to such extent that in the later years of Tamar's rule, the Kingdom was primarily concerned with the protection of the Georgian monastic centers in the Holy Land, eight of which were listed in Jerusalem.
-Saladin's biographer Bahā' ad-Dīn ibn Šaddād reports that, after the Ayyubid conquest of Jerusalem in 1187, Tamar sent envoys to the sultan to request that the confiscated possessions of the Georgian monasteries in Jerusalem be returned.
-Saladin's response is not recorded, but the queen's efforts seem to have been successful.
-Ibn Šaddād furthermore claims that Tamar outbid the Byzantine emperor in her efforts to obtain the relics of the True Cross, offering 200,000 gold pieces to Saladin who had taken the relics as booty at the battle of Hattin – to no avail, however.
+The country's power had grown to such extent that in the later years of Tamar's rule, the kingdom was primarily concerned with the protection of the Georgian monastic centers in the Holy Land, eight of which were listed in Jerusalem.
+Saladin's biographer Bahā' ad-Dīn ibn Šaddād reports that, after the Ayyubid conquest of Jerusalem in 1187, Tamar sent envoys to Saladin to request that the confiscated possessions of the Georgian monasteries in Jerusalem be returned.
+Saladin's response is not recorded, but Tamar's efforts seem to have been successful.
+Ibn Šaddād furthermore claims that Tamar outbid Byzantine Emperor Isaac II Angelos in her efforts to obtain the relics of the True Cross, offering 200,000 gold pieces to Saladin who had taken the relics as booty at the battle of Hattin – to no avail, however.

-Jacques de Vitry, the Patriarch of Jerusalem at that time wrote:
+Jacques de Vitry, the contemporary Patriarch of Jerusalem, writes:

 There is also in the East another Christian people, who are very warlike and valiant in battle, being strong in body and powerful in the countless numbers of their warriors...Being entirely surrounded by infidel nations...these men are called Georgians, because they especially revere and worship St. George...Whenever they come on pilgrimage to the Lord's Sepulchre, they march into the Holy City...without paying tribute to anyone, for the Saracens dare in no wise molest them...

 Commerce and culture

-With flourishing commercial centers now under Georgia's control, industry and commerce brought new wealth to the country and Tamar's court.
+With flourishing commercial centers under Georgia's control, industry and commerce brought new wealth to the country and Tamar's court.
 Tribute extracted from the neighbors and war booty added to the royal treasury, giving rise to the saying that "the peasants were like nobles, the nobles like princes, and the princes like kings."

-Tamar's reign also marked the continuation of artistic development in the country commenced by her predecessors.
+Tamar's reign marked the continuation of artistic development in the country commenced by her predecessors.
 While her contemporary Georgian chronicles continued to enshrine Christian morality, the religious theme started to lose its earlier dominant position to the highly original secular literature.
-This trend culminated in an epic written by Georgia's national poet Rustaveli - The Knight in the Panther's Skin (Vepkhistq'aosani).
+This trend culminated in an epic written by Georgia's national poet Rustaveli, The Knight in the Panther's Skin (Vepkhistq'aosani).
 Revered in Georgia as the greatest achievement of native literature, the poem celebrates the Medieval humanistic ideals of chivalry, friendship and courtly love.